LiveBench/LiveBench/README.md

 pip install torch packaging  # These need to be installed prior to other dependencies. pip install -e .
 ```
-Note: The fastchat package version on pip is currently out of date and so we strongly recommend `pip uninstall fastchat` before running the above so that you pick up a more recent commit from the dependencies.
+Note: The fastchat package version on pip is currently out of date, so we strongly recommend `pip uninstall fastchat` before running the above, since it will then automatically install a more recent commit of fastchat.

 Note for CPU users: If installing on a CPU-only machine (e.g. to run api models only), you will need to manually remove flash-attn from the requirements list in pyproject.toml.